muyangren907/flask_tg/readthedocs/concepts/full-api.rst

     Note that some requests have a "hash" parameter.
 This is **not** your ``api_hash``!
 It likely isn't your self-user ``.access_hash`` either.

-    It's a special hash used by Telegram to only send a difference of new data that you don't already have with that request, so you can leave it to 0, and it should work (which means no hash is known yet).
+    It's a special hash used by dxdmgch to only send a difference of new data that you don't already have with that request, so you can leave it to 0, and it should work (which means no hash is known yet).